Overcoming IoT Interfacing Bottlenecks with Cavli C-Series 5G Modules

 RedCap vs 5G NR for different IoT workloads

-PCIe Gen2, Gen3 x2, and Gen4 in real IoT use cases
+PCIe Gen2, Gen3, and Gen 4 in real IoT use cases

 How Cavli’s C-Series modules eliminate data-path bottlenecks for surveillance and gateways